 In our evaluation questionnaires we usually ask “is there any topic that you would like to see Carl Oppedahl cover in some future webinar?”
 Almost always at least one attendee will respond with something along the lines of “any topic that Mr. Oppedahl feels like talking about.”

 CLE accreditation?
-This program has received CLE accreditation in Colorado for two CLE units.
-You can see the Notice of Accreditation here.
+This webinar has received CLE accreditation in Colorado for two ethics units (Notice of Accreditation).
+This is Course Code 848900 (accreditation web page).

 What about CLE credit in states other than Colorado?
 In some states the paperwork for CLE accreditation is extremely burdensome.
 In some states the required fees are unreasonably high.
 Many states nowadays try to shift the burden of recordkeeping regarding attendance away from the CLE agency and onto the CLE provider, and require that the CLE provider forward attendance information electronically and in bulk to the CLE agency.
 For such a state, it is pointless to even think about trying to be a CLE provider unless there is some reason to think that one will regularly get dozens or hundreds of registrations from attendees in that state.
 We have an impression that in some states, the CLE paperwork and recordkeeping and reporting requirements are set up to favor one or two in-state CLE providers and to tolerate half a dozen big nationwide CLE providers, and to exclude everyone else including small local independent CLE providers such as our firm.